getsentry/sentry-docs/src/wizard/apple/ios.md

 ### Swift Package Manager

 To integrate Sentry into your Xcode project using Swift Package Manager (SPM), open your App in Xcode and open **File > Add Packages**.
-Then add the SDK by entering the git repo url in the top right search field:
+Then add the SDK by entering the Git repo url in the top right search field:

 ```text
 https://github.com/getsentry/sentry-cocoa.git